Our Services

 Helpful Resources

-There are several medically recognized reasons sertraline may not seem to work, including not enough time at a therapeutic dose (often 2 to 4 weeks for early change and 6 to 8 weeks for full effect), too-low dosing, individual metabolism, the need to reassess the diagnosis, partial response or emotional blunting, and lifestyle factors.
+Sertraline may not seem to work for several medically recognized reasons: insufficient time at a therapeutic dose (typically 2–4 weeks for early changes and 6–8 weeks for full effect), too-low dosing, individual metabolism differences, an inaccurate diagnosis, partial response or emotional blunting, and lifestyle factors.

-Medically approved next steps include reviewing timeline and dose with your clinician, considering dose increases, switching or augmentation, adding therapy, checking physical health such as thyroid, B12 and iron, and knowing urgent warning signs and safe tapering guidance; see complete details below.
+Medically approved next steps include reviewing your timeline and dose with a clinician, considering a dose increase, switching or augmenting medication, adding therapy, checking physical health markers like thyroid, B12, and iron, and understanding urgent warning signs and safe tapering guidance.

 If you're taking sertraline and not feeling better — or not feeling anything at all — you're not alone.
 Many people expect a clear improvement within weeks.
 When that doesn't happen, it can feel frustrating, confusing, or even discouraging.